I'll tell you there's another crop in California that's big.

 My name is Nikki and I'm from Denver.

-I want to just say for the record now, I'm not a Rush Limbaugh fan at all, but I feel like he had a point because I noticed that there are a lot of raps on to say a lot of hateful stuff and kids would sing along to it, knowing they're hateful, but they would sing it because it's popular.
+I want to just say for the record that I'm not a Rush Limbaugh fan at all, but I feel like he had a point because I noticed that there are a lot of rap songs that say a lot of hateful stuff and kids would sing along to it, knowing they're hateful, but they would sing it because it's popular.

 They just think, oh, Kanye's singing it, so it must be cool.